-Members of the Women in Tune ladies group – a social group made up of Vietnam veteran wives founded in the 80s attended the Caring for Veterans event in Brisbane.
+Members of the Women in Tune group – a social group founded in the 1980s by wives of Vietnam veterans – attended the Caring for Veterans event in Brisbane.

-Veteran carer Annie said the role of carers was crucial for veterans and despite this they were very under supported.
+Veteran carer Annie said the role of carers was crucial for veterans, yet they remain very under supported.

 “There’s not a lot of support for parents and I’m sure there are many veterans who only have their mum or dad because a lot of marriages break down, and I’m just looking for anything that will help me, help my son better,” she said.